adamswbrown/MultipleTeams/README.md

 Running a seccond Teams instance via a spoofed user profile can cause issues with Teams Addin in Outlook not allowing you to add Teams events.

-Suggested workarround is to use the orginal apoorch of a  [2 account method](#two-accounts)
+Suggested workarround is to use the orginal apoorch of a  2 Account Method -

 ## UPDATE 1-4-2019 ##